Year of the Ox: Yoga Exercise for Kids

 Year of the Ox Qualities

 It’s a lucky year to bring in more Ox qualities.
-In Chinese astrology, the ox is an animal who is grounded, loyal, gentle and trustworthy--a helper in the harvest.
+In Chinese astrology, the ox is an animal who is grounded, loyal, gentle and trustworthy--an excellent helper in the harvest.
 According to the tradition, the year of the ox will bring these qualities with it.
 There are qualities that we can really get on board with after the 2020 we had!

 At the Lunar New Year we tell the wonderful Chinese folktale The Great Race.
 Long ago there was no way of measuring years, months or days.
 The Jade Emperor, the ruler of China at the time, realizes that he has no way of knowing how old he is!
 The Emperor masterminds a plan to correct this.
 He gathers all the animals in the kingdom and says, “Tomorrow we will hold a great race!
 The first twelve animals to complete the race will have one year named after them!”

-However, the race turns out to be less of a classic trail race and more of an adventure course like Tough Mudder.
+However, the race turns out to be less of a classic trail race, and more of an adventure course like Tough Mudder.
 The animals have to cross a river in order to complete it.
 The race brings out the virtues and vices of the various animals.
-The Ox comes out looking particularly loving and generous.
-(The dragon too--but that’s another tale for another year!)
+The Ox comes out looking particularly loving and generous (the dragon too--but that’s another tale for another year!).
 Our Ox guilelessly sacrifices a higher spot in the calendar in order to support his new friend, the Rat.

 Year of the Ox in Yoga Practice

 So, what can we do in 2021 to bring more Ox qualities into our lives?
 The Yoga Buggy, a non-profit bringing yoga to kids in Vancouver, BC, is excited to share some tips from the yoga tradition with you and your kiddos in your lives to bring more goodness into your lunar new year.